cdonnachie/ltc-mewc-stratum-proxy/README.md

 ### Wallet Setup

-**Important**: Before generating addresses for Litecoin, you must first create and load a wallet.
-Meowcoin uses the traditional single wallet.dat file that is automatically created.
+**Important**: Litecoin requires creating and loading a wallet.
+Dogecoin and Meowcoin use the traditional single wallet.dat file that is automatically created.

 1. **Create Litecoin Wallet**: